RetroReversing/retroReversing/pages/leaks/Paladin.md

 ```bash
 svn checkout "file:///$PWD" trunk
 ```
+This is the first in a number of Citrus (CTR/3DS) source code archives which contain interesting test programs used internally at Nintendo.

 This project creates a 3DS ROM which has a variety of testing functions:
 * Function Test - keeps looping over a function until B is pressed
 * Command Test